ninjazoete/Aware/README.md

 # Aware
-## Toggling f-keys on mac os to work with JetBrains shortcuts.
+## Automatic toggling f-keys on mac os to work with JetBrains shortcuts.

 A really simple and dumb tool which I might improve in the future.
+It recognizes current active app and according to its bundle changes the keyboard preference for F- keys.
 The use of AppleScript was inevitable for me becasue I have wasted enough time already trying to use the CFPreferences API and defaults and failed miserably.
 ``` Swift
 // Does not work but should
 CFPreferencesSetAppValue("fnState", kCFBooleanTrue, "com.apple.keyboard")